Go! St. Louis marathon is back in full capacity - NewsBreak

 Go!
 St. Louis marathon is back in full capacity

+ST. LOUIS – Thousands of runners lined up in Forest Park for the 22nd annual Go!
+St. Louis marathon.
+It’s back to full scope for the first time since the pandemic began.

+“We’re so excited.
+It’s been a long couple of years for everyone; the runners are excited to be back.
+It’s a beautiful morning, we just, we couldn’t be happier,” said Mona Vespa, president of GO!
+St. Louis.

-The 22nd annual marathon is back to full scope for the first time since the pandemic began.
-The full and half marathon runners will travel a beautiful point-to-point course that begins in Forest Park and ends on the riverfront in downtown St. Louis.
+The marathon runners travelled a beautiful point-to-point course—more than 25 miles long—that started in Forest Park and ended on the riverfront in Downtown St. Louis.

-The 10K race is another great way to join in on the Big Race fun – which also starts here at Forest Park and ends in downtown St. Louis.

-Saturday’s family events included a 5K, and children’s fun runs.Copyright 2022 Nexstar Media Inc. All rights reserved.
+We spoke with some runners ahead of the race who couldn’t be more excited.Trending: Albert Pujols files to divorce wife after 22-years of marriage

+“I feel good!
+The weather is nice, it’s nice and chilly, a little chilly which feels good,” said Stacy Demarsh.
+“I’m running today because I’m doing a half marathon in every state; so this is number 28.”

+“You know this year, we ran all winter long.
+He runs around Forest Park all the time and—usually three or four times a week—and I’m running a 10K somewhere just for fun and keeping up,” said Allen Smith.

+All in all, it was a great day to be active and healthy.

+“The mission of Go!
+St. Louis is fitness for all ages and abilities,” Vespa said.
+“We had kids races yesterday, we had a family 5K, this morning it’s the longer distances but really it’s get out, and get active, whatever you can do.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to FOX 2.